 Description and History

-The Games will start at 6pm on Friday with the Sheaf Toss Strength Challenge and continue throughout the weekend with various Heavy Games Events.
+The Games will start at Noon Hour on Saturday with the Sheaf Toss Strength Challenge and continue throughout the day with various Heavy Games Events.

 Highland Games were held long ago by the clans of Northern Scotland but has it’s origins far earlier with the Celts of Ireland in Roman times.
 Some credit the 11th-century Scottish king, Malcolm Canmore, with initiating the first Highland Games.
 Contests in running, leaping, vaulting, wrestling, lifting heavy weights and putting stones (as one sees today) were begun more than a thousand years ago.